 Who we share information with and why

-Cambridgeshire Youth Offending Service (YOS) is part of Cambridgeshire County Council, which has a wide range of responsibilities relating to children and young people.
+Cambridgeshire Youth Justice Service (YJS) is part of Cambridgeshire County Council, which has a wide range of responsibilities relating to children and young people.
 To carry out these responsibilities and to make sure you and your family receive the right services and support, information is shared between different departments.
-This arrangement covers all children’s services including children’s social care, early help, schools and other specialist services
+This arrangement covers all children’s services including children’s social care, targeted support services, schools and other specialist services.

 Information will also be shared with other services (such as the Police) in particular circumstances, which are when there is a risk to the safety of you or other people or for the prevention and detection of crime.